endearingyoungcharms/python-reduction-game/README.md

-# WARNING: DOES NOT WORK WITH PYTHON 3.9.X
 # Reduction: the game

  A game of unpredictable twists and turns.
 Simple rules, frenetic action.
 Written in simple Python code.